BioLib is the platform for distributing your bioinformatics application.

 Using BioLib's zero-knowledge compute platform, companies, organizations, and individuals, can offer analytics as a service, without users, or even the platform administrators, being able to access the analytics providers' proprietary code.

+A trusted execution environment allow data holders and analytics providers to collaborate without compromising sensitive data or proprietary models.
+Data is preprocessed and encrypted client-side.
 No-one but the client ever has access to the unencrypted data or result.
 No-one but the analysis provider ever has access to their proprietary models.